On equilibrium states of fluid membranes: A deforming fluid--elastic membrane

 \textbf{Case $\bu=0$.} Let us start with considering the case of no-flow, $\bu=0$.
 The momentum equation in \eqref{momentum} yields $\nabla_\Gamma p= \bb^{\rm elst} + (p^{\rm ext}+ p \kappa)\bn$.
 The left hand side of this identity is tangential to $\Gamma$, while the right hand side is orthogonal, and so both are zero yielding $ p=\mbox{const}$ (the implication of $\nabla_\Gamma p=0$ along $\Gamma$).
 Denote this constant surface pressure by $ p_0$.
 Then $0= \bb^{\rm elst} + (p^{\rm ext}+ p \kappa)\bn$ and \eqref{bN} imply

-Equation \eqref{equl1} was also derived in \cite{zhong1989bending} as the optimality condition for finding the minimum of Willmore energy \eqref{Willmore} with conserved surface area and enclosed volume and constants $ p_0$, $p^{\rm ext}$ playing a role of Lagrange multipliers for the area and volume constraints, respectively.
-As the constrained minimization problem, it has been extensively addressed in the literature in the context of finding shapes of vesicles, see e.g.~\cite{jenkins1977static,luke1982method,peterson1985instability,seifert1991shape,seifert1997configurations}.
+Equation \eqref{equl1} was also derived in Ref.\cite{zhong1989bending} as the optimality condition for finding the minimum of Willmore energy \eqref{Willmore} subject to conserved surface area and enclosed volume, with constants $p_0$ and $p^{\rm ext}$ playing the role of Lagrange multipliers for the area and volume constraints, respectively.
+This constrained minimization problem has been extensively studied in the literature in the context of finding the shapes of vesicles\cite{jenkins1977static,luke1982method,peterson1985instability,seifert1991shape,seifert1997configurations}.

 We conclude that for the static equilibrium ($\bu=0$) the system \eqref{momentum}--\eqref{Gamma_evol}, \eqref{force1}, \eqref{bN} coincides with a well-studied problem of Willmore energy constrained minimization.
 The membrane fluidity does not play a role in this scenario.
 We now consider the case of dynamic equilibrium.